waiwera/waiwera/doc/user/methods.rst

 Because the choice of primary variables depends on the phase conditions, when the fluid in a cell changes phase, the primary variables must be changed.

+In practice, Waiwera does not solve for the raw primary variables in each cell, but for non-dimensionalised primary variables.
+This improves numerical behaviour, mostly because the raw primary variables typicallyhave very different magnitudes from each other.
+The non-dimensionalised variables are related to their corresponding raw primary variables in most cases via a simple scaling by a fixed constant.
+These scaling parameters have default values but can also be customised for particular problems (see :ref:`primary_variable_parameters`).

 .. index:: numerical methods; time evolution
 .. _time_evolution: